We have listed some frequently asked questions below.

 Pupils move on to a variety of establishments county wide and occasionally beyond, including local maintained sixth forms, colleges, independent day and boarding schools.
-We prepare them well for this time of change and early on at the start of Year we invite all providers of post 16 education to our post Hollygirt Evening.
+We prepare them well for this time of change and early on at the start of year we invite all providers of post 16 education to our Post Hollygirt Evening.
 We know all pupils well, by ability, work ethic and ambition so can advise on suitable places.

 Fees are due in advance, on the first day of term.
 They can be paid by cheque or by BACS transfer.
 See the finance section of the website for further details of how to pay.

-Parents can pay monthly by joining ‘School Fees Plan’ which is an external provision and a small termly fee is charged for this service.
+Parents can pay monthly by joining the ‘School Fees Plan’ which is an external provision and a small termly fee is charged for this service.
 Please ask for a leaflet or look for details on the website.

 The safety and security of our pupils is of paramount importance to us.
 Children in Junior School are always accompanied when moving between buildings.
 Senior pupils are asked to move around in small groups.
 No pupils are permitted to leave our sites unless accompanied by a teacher and parental consent is required for all off site visits.
 All access points to our grounds and buildings have key pads and all visitors are signed in and badged.